orzklv/web/posts/bun-js-whats-next.md

 ## Early days of shiny Bun.js

-Bun.js is a new shiny framework and it's still just getting started.
+Bun.js is a new shiny runtime engine and it's still just getting started.
 It's just getting popular amongst developers.
 I think, it will take some time until Bun.js will become popular amongst companies and startups and people will start using it at work, like, solid 2-3 years will be spent to become at least some